andy586586/online-lowest-price-finder/README.md

 ### Legal Disclaimer:
 This project was made so that I could practice passing front-end user input to back-end processes and sending processed data out to the front end, as an HTML/CSS refresher and get some practice with sorting relatively small amounts of publicly available data.
-Web scraping for publicly available information is used widely by companies and developpers alike (evidence of this is all over the internet), though some say it is a legal gray area.
-However, I did not actually use this web-scraping program for for financial gain, I only used it for testing and learning purposes.
-Please engage in legal, responsible and ethical practices if you are consulting this repository, and I am not responsible for any consequences of anyone using this public repository or information gained from this public repository to commit crimes or copyright violations.
-For example, a site like Newegg uses various security measures to stop third-party bots and such from scraping their website for protected data.
-Please don't try to circumvent these measures as they are protected by the site's terms of service (and maybe other agreements).
+Web scraping for publicly available information is used widely by companies and developpers alike (evidence of this is all over the internet).
+Please engage in legal, responsible and ethical practices if you are consulting this repository.